 It’s also the most cost-efficient option.
 The initial installation cost for a mini-split may be high, but it provides savings over time.
 That’s because it has a minimal impact on your electric bill.

 The outdoor unit uses a heat transfer process to generate heat.
 This is much different than electricity warming coils or burning fossil fuels.
 Instead, it attracts outside heat, amplifies it and sends it inside.
 It’s a cyclical process that just needs a little bit of power to gets started.

-Meanwhile, the panels themselves warm a room quickly.
+Meanwhile, the units themselves warm a room quickly.
 And, they maintain a constant temperature thanks to inverter technology and variable speed motors.

 With this, it can run at low speed to maintain the warmth, and kick up to a higher gear only when needed.
 This uses less energy by continually having to catch up to heat up the room.

 In fact, these systems are so efficient that you may even get money off the installation costs.
 Many utility companies around the country now offer cash rebates as incentives for people to install energy efficient appliances.
 A mini-split fits that bill.

 A simple, easy way to heat an enclosed patio or small addition is using portable space heaters.
 They’re a low-cost, low-hassle way to add warmth But, with that price, you get what you pay for -- and sometimes even less than that.

 Space heaters are easily the least expensive way to heat the room.
 Most are under $100.
 Running them is as simple as plugging it in and turning in on.